What is a Survival Kit Essentials List-the one for you?

-When building your survival kit, you must first ask yourself that important question.
+Before you begin building your Survival Kit Essentials List-the one for you, you must first ask yourself that important question.
 What is a survival kit? and, what should I include in my kit?

 A survival kit has always been a set of “tools and things”, that would be of benefit, in an emergency, or overnight stay in the wilderness.